TsubasaTz/TsubasaTz/README.md

 # Hello! 👋
 Welcome to my page!
 Allow me to introduce myself...
 - 🌸 My name is Maggie Nguyen
-- 🍀 I am currently 18 years old
+- 🍀 I am currently 19 years old
 - ✨ I attend Santa Monica College (SMC) majoring in Computer Engineering!
 - 💖 My passions are robotics and graphic design!
-However I have a strong interest in programming
+However, I have a strong interest in programming
 - 🎹 I've played the piano for 11 years now!

 In my free time you can find me working on graphic design commissions for roblox developers!
 I do freelance graphic design as a side gig so it's always fun to do.